SurrealDB University is LIVE! Master the future of data

 For example, you might want to assert that a number is greater than zero, or that a name is less than 30 characters in length.

 Assertions can be created by adding ASSERT after defining a field.
 Inside a DEFINE FIELD statement you have access to the value of the field through a parameter called $value.
-And if you need to involve the table that the field is defined on, you can access it using the parameter $this.
+You also have access to the other fields of the same table through their names.

 What sort of assertions would we like to use?